CiscoSecurity/tr-05-serverless-spycloud-employee-ato-prevention/README.md

 endpoint, a request is sent to the `breach/catalog/<id>` endpoint to obtain a catalog of this result.

-Each response from the Spycloud API for the supported observables generates the following CTIM entities:
+Each response from the SpyCloud API for the supported observables generates the following CTIM entities:

 - `Sighting` is based on `emails.results[]` and `catalog.results[]`